 Your trailer is equipped at the factory with name brand trailer tires.
-Most Airstream dealers cannot make adjustments to tires.
-An Airstream dealer or tire dealer that handles that particular brand must do this.
+Airstream dealers cannot make adjustments to tires.
+A dealer who handles that particular brand must do this.
 If you ever have tire problems check the local telephone directory for the nearest dealer.

 To get the maximum performance from your tires check the air pressure often, but only when the tires are cool.
 Never bleed out air immediately after driving.
 Recommended tire pressures vary with tire type and size.
-For pressures refer to the SPECIFICATION TABLE in this manual.